jrliv/notes/CSharp/Notes/README.md

 ### Access levels and modifiers

-An <i>access modifier</i> is a reserved keyword in C# that is used to control the access to elements of the class and the class itself.
-In C# there are four access modifiers; <b>public</b>, <b>private</b>, <b>protected</b>, and <b>internal</b>.
+An *access modifier* is a reserved keyword in C# that is used to control the access to elements of the class and the class itself.
+In C# there are four access modifiers; **public**, **private**, **protected**, and **internal**.

-The <b>public</b> modifier is the <u>least</u> restricted access level in C#.
+The **public** modifier is the <u>least</u> restricted access level in C#.
 It let's the compiler and the programmer know that the element it's used on is public and can be accessed from every class and namespace.
 Every other class can create objects from this type and has access to the methods and the fields of the public class.

-The <b>private</b> modifier is the <u>most</u> restricted access level in C#.
+The **private** modifier is the <u>most</u> restricted access level in C#.
 It's used to indicate that the element that it's used on cannot be accessed from any other class (except the class in which it is defined) even if this class exists in the same namespace.
 Private classes like other private members are accessible only inside the class which defined them.

-The <b>protected</b> modifier  can be accessed only by code in the same class or struct, or in a class that is derived from that class.
+The **protected** modifier  can be accessed only by code in the same class or struct, or in a class that is derived from that class.

-The <b>internal</b> modifier is used to limit the access to the elements of the class only to files from the same assembly, i.e. within the same project in Visual Studio.
+The **internal** modifier is used to limit the access to the elements of the class only to files from the same assembly, i.e. within the same project in Visual Studio.
 If you declare one class with access modifier internal it will be accessible only from the same namespace.
-As mentioned, it means that only the classes from the same assembly can create objects from this type class and to have access to the methods and fields. <b>Internal</b> is the default access modifier if no modifier is specified when a class is defined.
+As mentioned, it means that only the classes from the same assembly can create objects from this type class and to have access to the methods and fields. **Internal** is the default access modifier if no modifier is specified when a class is defined.

 It's important to remember that the default access for everything in C# is "the most restricted access you could declare for that member".
 So while outer classes can be defaulted to internal access, inner classes and elements inside of the outer class will default to private. https://stackoverflow.com/questions/2521459/what-are-the-default-access-modifiers-in-c